The Optical Two and Three-Dimensional Fundamental Plane Correlations for Nearly 180 Gamma-Ray Burst Afterglows with Swift/UVOT, RATIR, and the SUBARU Telescope: The optical correlations

-The normalizations of the Gold, LGRBs, GRB-SNe total, GRB-SNe-A-B-C, and the UL are compatible within 1 $\sigma$.
-The SGRBs $C_0$ is compatible with 1 $\sigma$ with all classes with the exception of the XRR, which is 2 $\sigma$.
-The XRFs are compatible with 1 $\sigma$ all classes with the exception of the XRR, which is compatible with 2 $\sigma$.
-The XRRs are compatible within 2 $\sigma$ with XRFs, GRBs-SNe Ic.
-The slope and normalization of Types I and II, both corrected and uncorrected for selection biases and redshift evolution, are compatible within 1 $\sigma$ mainly due to large error bars on Type I.
+From Fig. \ref{fig:2Dquickres} and Table \ref{table:corr_paramsWL}, we see that the slope of the 2D correlation uncorrected and corrected for selection biases is compatible within $1\sigma$ for all classes with the exception of a few cases.
+For the uncorrected case XRR and GRB SNe-Ic are compatible within $2\sigma$.
+For the corrected case the UL are compatible with the XRFs, SNe-Ic, SNe-ABC, SGRBs and the Gold within $2\sigma$.
+The normalization constants ($C_0$) are all compatible within $1\sigma$ with the exception of a few cases.
+In the case of the uncorrected $C_0$ SNe-Ic are compatible within 2 sigma with XRRs, XRFs, LGRBs and UL.
+For the corrected case the UL are compatible within 2 $\sigma$ with SGRBs, Gold, SNe-Ic, SNe-ABC, LGRBs and XRFs.
+Additionally, SGRBs are compatible within $2\sigma$ with XRRs.

+We assume that all classes undergo a similar redshift evolution for simplicity because, besides LGRBs, all other classes have too few GRBs to be considered alone to reliably apply the \cite{Efron1992} method.
+After the correction is applied, all slopes between classes except the ULGRB subsample are compatible within $1\sigma$.
+The ULGRB sample is compatible with the XRR subsample within $1\sigma$, and $2\sigma$ for all other subsamples.
+The normalization constants are compatible within $1\sigma$ except for the ULGRBs, which are compatible with the XRRs within $1\sigma$ and with all other classes within $2\sigma$.

-This highlights an important finding: the GRB classes are not distinguishable in terms of the parameters of the 2D optical correlation both with and without correction for selection biases and redshift evolution. {\bf The fact that the classes are indistinguishable is checked with the z-score.
-It is worth noting that the fitting with W07 between the corrected and uncorrected classes provides values of the z-score whose difference among each other is smaller than the difference of the z-score given by the BPL model.
-This is probably due to the fact that the W07 yields a sample that is $13.1 \%$ larger than the BPL sample.} This trend is different in the 2D and 3D X-ray correlation, where these classes are distinguishable \citep{dainotti2010,dainotti2017a,dainotti2017b,dainotti2020arXiv}.
+This highlights an important finding: the GRB classes are not distinguishable in terms of the parameters of the 2D optical correlation both with and without correction for selection biases and redshift evolution.
+The fact that the classes are indistinguishable is checked with the z-score.
+This trend is different in the 2D and 3D X-ray correlation, where these classes are distinguishable \citep{dainotti2010,dainotti2017a,dainotti2017b,dainotti2020arXiv}.